Motion Picture Tax Credits

 An interprovincial co-production under the BC legislation is a production that is jointly produced in more than one province by corporations from each jurisdiction.
-Please refer to the FIBC Summary for a link to further detailed information on interprovincial co-productions.
+Please refer to Program Summary for Interprovincial Co-Productions under the FIBC Tax Credits Overview FIBC Tax Credits Overview for further detailed information.

 An international treaty co-production is a production that is jointly produced by two or more production companies under the terms of a co-production treaty between Canada and another country.
 Telefilm Canada is the certifying authority for treaty co-productions.
 Please contact Telefilm for further information and guidelines.
 Creative BC requires a Telefilm Preliminary Recommendation with the eligibility application and a Final Recommendation with the completion application.

-Please refer to the FIBC Summary for a link to further detailed information on treaty co-productions.
+Please refer to the Program Summary for International Treaty Co-Productions for further detailed information.